g0tten/evaluation/README.md

 ```

-Below we provide a brief description of these 6 MR for cloud simulators.
+Below we provide a brief description of these 6 MR for cloud simulators:

 Relation | Description |
 --- | --- |